In

 Daylight

-In Cozumel, the average length of the day in February is 11h and 29min.
+In February, the average length of the day is 11h and 29min.

-On the first day of the month, sunrise is at 7:23 am and sunset at 6:38 pm.
-On the last day of February, in Cozumel, sunrise is at 7:07 am and sunset at 6:52 pm EST.
+On the first day of February, sunrise is at 7:23 am and sunset at 6:38 pm.
+On the last day of the month, sunrise is at 7:07 am and sunset at 6:52 pm EST.

 Sunshine

-In February, the average sunshine in Cozumel is 6.9h.
+The average sunshine in February in Cozumel is 6.9h.

 UV index

-Mexico, the average daily maximum UV index in February is 9.
-A UV Index value of 8 to 10 symbolizes a very high threat to health from unprotected exposure to Sun's UV rays for the ordinary person.
+In February, the average daily maximum UV index is 9.
+A UV Index reading of 8 to 10 represents a very high threat to health from exposure to the Sun's UV radiation for average individuals.